-No one can deny the effectiveness of crankbaits, whether you like catching walleyes, bass, muskies, salmonoids and even panfish.
-That said, they can be a little intimidating if you’ve never used them.
+No one can deny the effectiveness of a good walleye crankbait.
+That said, cranks can be a little intimidating if you’ve never used them.

 Nothing’s worse than getting stuck one “Step One” when you’re trying out something completely new.

-So the question remains, how do you choose the right crankbaits?
+So the question remains, how do you choose the right walleye crankbait?

 Well, the answer widely depends on the time of year you’re fishing and the kind of fish are you’re targeting.
 We’re going to focus this response on walleyes in the spring of the year.

 As walleyes wrap up their spawn, they begin moving out to adjacent flats and shallow water structure.
 Crankbaits can be an excellent tool for intercepting these wandering walleyes, which can be scattered anywhere between 4 to 12 feet of water.